UWM will ensure that by 2025, over two million services addressing basic needs will be delivered to our neighbors living in or at risk of poverty.

 UWM invests in programs that provide parenting education and home visits in order to set families up for success from the start.

-Community Health Charities of Nebraska provides funding to member charities for innovative research to improve lives and offers critical client services, education and prevention programs within our community.
+Combined Health Agencies Drive (CHAD) provides funding to member charities for innovative research to improve lives and offers critical client services, education and prevention programs within our community.

 • The ALS Association Mid-America Chapter